The Stanley Parable

 Inaccessible Platform

-• There is a normally inaccessible platform above the Countdown Room of the Mind Control Facility that can be reached with the console command "ent_teleport player" (sv_cheats not needed).
+There is a normally inaccessible platform above the Countdown Room of the Mind Control Facility that can be reached with the console command "ent_teleport player" (sv_cheats not needed).
 It has catwalks that lead to three locked doors that lead nowhere (as they are really just walls) and a computer that does nothing.
-This was likely a remnant from an earlier version that had the power control located above the main room rather than in a separate room, as is the case in the original mod.
+This was likely a remnant from an earlier version with the power control located above the main room rather than in a separate room, as in the original mod.
 In fact, an early version of the room seen in the Museum Ending shows an elevator.

 Unused Baby Game Ending